Alexander Richardson (basketball)

-Alexander Richardson (born September 9, 2003) is a Scottish / German professional basketball player for ART Giants Düsseldorf in the German ProA.
+Alexander Richardson (born September 9, 2003) is a Scottish / German professional basketball player for Niners Chemnitz of the Basketball Bundesliga (BBL) and the EuroCup.
 A versatile center, Richardson has established himself as one of the top young talents in German basketball.

 Professional career

 Richardson began his basketball career playing for SSC Karlsruhe and USC Heidelberg before joining the youth academy of the Skyliners Frankfurt in 2020.
 He made his Basketball Bundesliga (BBL) debut on September 26, 2021, scoring nine points in just eight minutes during a game against Alba Berlin.
 He signed a professional contract with the Skyliners in the same year and played with the team until 2023.

-In the summer of 2023, Richardson joined SG ART Giants Düsseldorf in the ProA where he became a standout player, leading all U22 players in the league in minutes, rebounds, and efficiency during the 2024-25 season.At the end of the season, he accepted an offer from Loyola University Chicago to play college basketball.
+In the summer of 2023, Richardson joined SG ART Giants Düsseldorf in the ProA where he became a standout player, leading all U22 players in the league in minutes, rebounds, and efficiency during the 2024-25 season.
+At the end of the season, he accepted an offer from Loyola University Chicago to play college basketball.

+On June 17, 2026, he signed with Niners Chemnitz of the Basketball Bundesliga (BBL).